Tuberculosis (TB) : Meaning, Symptoms and Treatment

 If it is left untreated then it will spread from the lungs to other body parts.

-Spinal pain and Joint pain result from tuberculosis affecting the spine, knees and hips.
+Spinal pain and Joint pain result from TB affecting the spine, knees and hips.

 Untreated TB can also lead to meningitis.
 Meningitis can cause a constant headache and may even cause disorientation.